iris-GmbH/iris-kas/README.md

 1. Set the variable `REPRODUCIBLE_BUILD=true` when starting the CI build for your iris-kas branch.
 2. After the pipeline completed successfully, KAS `*.lock.yml` artifacts will be available as artifacts in the `develop-build-reproducibility` job.
 These artifacts are kept for 10 years within the pipeline.
-3. When reproducing a build, download all the `*.lock.yml` files from the pipeline.
+3. When reproducing a build, download the `develop-build-reproducibility` jobs artifact file.
-4. Add the `*.lock.yml` files to the root folder of iris-kas, create a commit and push it to your `fixed/*` branch.
+4. Move the folders contained in the artifacts.zip to the root folder of iris-kas.
+Ensure that the folder names do not change.
+Create a commit with the lock files in place and push it to your `fixed/*` branch.
-5. Running a pipeline from this branch will now reproduce the exact outut of the previous pipeline build.
+5. Re-running a pipeline from this branch will now reuse the component revisions used during the previous CI run.

 ###### Working with the KAS lock file